archer-developer/fos-user-bundle/docs/command_line_tools.rst

 Command line tools
 ==================

-The NucleosUserBundle provides a number of command line utilities to help manage your application's users.
+The FOSUserBundle provides a number of command line utilities to help manage your application's users.
 Commands are available for the following tasks:

 1. Create a User